Q. What is Mold?

 - Has anything new been brought into the space such as books, boxes or old possessions that maybe giving off an odor.

 - New carpet, paint, furniture?

+In short if you want to rule out mold being present, you have to find another cause.
 You see where this is going, if nothing has been added then something that is and has been present is off-gassing and if the odor is truly musty, then a moisture issue is present and fueling Mold growth.
 In the industry we call this Hidden Mold and you should hire a professional to look for Mold

 Q. What are some ways I can recognize mold?